robingenz/capacitor-firebase-authentication/docs/setup-facebook.md

    }
    ```

-1. Add the following lines in your apps's `Info.plist`:
+1. Add the following lines to your apps's `Info.plist`:

    ```xml
    <key>CFBundleURLTypes</key>